mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 engineering organization to prioritize then some other stuff.
 And I think this is something that we have improved a lot.
-Like at last, at least for the last year is kind of like code linting and like the tools are getting like really ridiculous, a good they're like this, like in a code review, like you should never go in and comment about like code stats because code stats should be dictated by tools and not like Humans.
+Like at last, at least for the last year is kind of like code linting and like the tools are getting like really ridiculous good they're like this, like in a code review, like you should never go in and comment about like code stats because code stats should be dictated by tools and not like Humans.
 So that's again, I think they can actually automate.
 So that's what we do right now.
 And we are also like